PythonLinks/ZodbDemo/README.md

 You start with a working web application which you can then easily customize to your requirements.

+The ZODB Demo gives you a tree of categories.
+It is esay to add new categories and items to those categories.
+This demo supports both traditional CRUD, Create, Read, Update, and Delete, and the extended CRUD.
+Copy and paste a branch.
+Cut and paste a branch.

 While the easy-to-use ZodbDemo is quite new, the underlying technologies have been steadily evolving over the last 20 years.
 They are superbly engineered by many very smart people.

 USEFUL LINKS
 -------------